In our daily devotional for today, we’re going to look at Queen Esther! Feel free to grab your journal and Bible and follow along!

 It could be fighting for a healthy marriage, friendships, physical health, an increase in spiritual gifts, a social cause… anything.

-Now ask: How can I partner with timing and the patience of the Lord to see it though?
+Now ask: How can I partner with the timing and the patience of the Lord to see it through?

-So many times we want something to be resolved immediately when sometimes the Lord just needs us to work within His timing as HE works it all for our good.
+So many times we want something to be resolved immediately, right within our daily devotional for today, yet sometimes the Lord just needs us to work within His timing as HE works it all for our good.
 But I can tell you, from the life of Queen Esther and from my own personal life as well, when you are willing to live by the timing of the Lord, you will be unstoppable!